Legendary Actress Betty White Dead at 99 - E! Online

 The legendary actress, who delighted fans as Rose Nylund on seven seasons of The Golden Girls, passed away at her home in Los Angeles on Friday, Dec.
 31.

-"Even though Betty was about to be 100, I thought she would live forever," her agent Jeff Witjas told People.
+"Even though Betty was about to be 100, I thought she would live forever," her agent Jeff Witjas confirmed to NBC News.
 "I will miss her terribly and so will the animal world that she loved so much.
 I don't think Betty ever feared passing because she always wanted to be with her most beloved husband Allen Ludden.
 She believed she would be with him again."

 While authorities could not confirm her identity at this time, LAPD told E!
 News they responded to a death investigation at 9:30 a.m. on Friday morning.
 "We're currently there at scene and there is no foul play," authorities said.
 "It seems like just a natural death investigation."

 Earlier this year, on Jan.
-17, White took to her Instagram story to celebrate her 99th birthday.
+17, White took to her Instagram to celebrate her 99th birthday.
 "Would you believe it?!" she wrote.
 "It's my 99th birthday which means I can stay up as late as I want without asking."
-Alongside her message, White shared a video clips from her "long-lost series" The Pet Set, which she was "so proud" of.
+Alongside her message, White shared video clips from her "long-lost series" The Pet Set, which she was "so proud" of.

 White also sent a note about the ongoing coronavirus pandemic.
 "I hope everyone is well and staying safe," she concluded her post.
 "We will get through this."